wistia/wistia-open-docs/_posts/pardot.md

 ---
 title: Using Wistia and Pardot Together
 layout: post
-description: How to use Wistia and Pardot together for superpowered video marketing
+description: How to use Wistia and Pardot together for super-powered video marketing
-post_intro: Use <a href="http://pardot.com">Pardot</a>?
+post_intro: <p>Use <a href="http://pardot.com">Pardot</a>?
 Use Wistia?
 Want to meld them together to execute a video-driven marketing automation strategy the likes of which this world has never seen?
-You're in the right place, friend.
+You're in the right place, friend.</p>
 footer: 'for_intermediates'
 category: integrations
 ---